 How to remotely ring your Android smartphone

-If your device is in the hands of another person, it is important that you change the password for unlocking your smartphone.
-Luckily, you can do this remotely with Android Device Manager.
-You can also send a message to the person who now has your smartphone and asks him or her to call you.
-To do this, in Android Device Manager, click or tap Lock.
+If your Android device is in the hands of another person, it is important that you lock your smartphone.
+Luckily, you can do this remotely with Find My Device.
+At the same time, you can also send a message to the person who now has your smartphone, asking them to call you.
+Click or tap on Secure Device.

-How to remotely wipe all the data on a lost or stolen Android device
+How to remotely wipe all the data on your Android device